cynthiasystems/CynthiaMachineLearning/CONTRIBUTING.md

 - Any relevant information about your environment, such as your Java version, operating system, and any other libraries or tools you are using.

-We appreciate your help in making the Cynthia Java Client even better.
+We appreciate your help in making Cynthia Machine Learning even better.
 Thank you for your contributions!